NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/06 - Exam Preparation/01 - Important Pointers/6 01 - Important Pointers for the Exam.md

 - During token creation, a policy will be associated with the token.
 - If a new policy is attached to a user or role, it will not affect the existing tokens.
 New tokens must be created.
-- For any policies that are updated and attached to a token, the rules will be reflected accordingly as part of the token’s permission.
+- For any policies that are updated and attached to a token, the rules will be reflected accordingly as part of the token's permission.

 # Token Capabilities

-- To check a token’s capabilities for a particular path, use the following sample command:
+- To check a token's capabilities for a particular path, use the following sample command:
 `vault token capabilities secret`
 - Note: the same operation can be achieved using token accessor.